-At Tri-State Brett is a chief decision maker and is responsible for managing all veneer sales.
+Brett is a chief decision maker and is responsible for managing all veneer sales.
 Brett directs the grading and processing of our veneer logs.
 This is crucial to insuring veneer log buyers are satisfied with the logs because each buyer has very specific specifications.
-Brett’s extensive knowledge of veneer markets helps him to generate the most possible value from the logs.
+Brett’s extensive knowledge of veneer markets help us generate the most possible value from the logs.

 Rusty “Cork” O’neal – Owner

-Cork manages all of Tri-State’s log purchases.
-For every load of logs that comes in to our yard Cork will oversee the sorting and scaling.
-In this process he determines which market the log belongs in.
+Cork oversees the sorting and scaling done at the main yard.
+He decides which species and quality logs will go into specific markets.
 Cork is in close communication with the logging crews to make sure they produce lengths and specifications that are required based on current demand.

 Isaac O’neal – Manager

-Isaac’s love for the woods came from his adolescent years helping his dad, Rusty “Cork” O’neal, mark timber jobs.
-Ever since then Isaac has been involved with forest industry.
+Isaac’s love for the woods came from his adolescent years helping his dad, Rusty “Cork” O’neal, mark trees out in the woods to be harvested.
+Ever since then Isaac has been involved in the forest industry.
 In high school he was involved with the FFA for forestry and wildlife management.
 After high school and some college he took a full-time position at Tri-State’s old sawmill.
 He worked his way from board stacker, board edger, loader operator, debarker operator, and finally the head sawyer.
 Isaac took a year off from working from Tri-State and began working for a veneer mill where he gain valuable experience.
 After a year he decided to come back to Tri-State where he worked in the woods as a skidder operator and timber cutter.
 Unfortunately in the summer 2012 Isaac was involved in a serious accident where he was hit by a tree and had reconstructive surgery in both knees.

 After Isaac was able to recover in 2013 he worked on the log yard and is now responsible for supervising the daily operations of the log yard.
 As logs come into the yard he scales and processes the logs by sorting and marketing them to ensure maximum profitability.
 He is responsible for many of the export and veneer sales.
 Also he will go on the road and procure logs from various customers.